Susana465/test_ABC/README.md

 conda env create --file environment.yml
 ```

 This will create an environment called *'camkii-project-env'*.
-Then activate the environment and run the [mcell_hexamer.py](./mcell_hexamer.py) file there.
+You will then have to activate the environment and run the files there.

 PS.
 I have found [these carpentries](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/) quite helpful with queries regarding conda environments, if you need some guidance here.